Faisalshingiro/Burundi-Agriculture-Analysis/README.md

 #🌿Burundi Agricultural Productivity Analysis

+This capstone project of Burundi’s economy heavily depends on agriculture, which employs over 80% of the population and contributes significantly to GDP(Gross Domestic Product).
+However, the sector faces challenges in productivity, planning, and data accessibility.
-This capstone project explores agricultural trends in Burundi using FAO data from 2000–2023.
-It combines Python for data analysis and Power BI for dashboard insights.
+This project aims to visualize and interpret agricultural trends using data from FAOSTAT (2000- 2023).

+---

 ## 📌 Project Goals
 - Analyze crop production, yield, and harvested area